ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 <br>
 ##### Missing Values

-The number of missing values in the data was extremely low, so instead of applying any imputation (i.e. mean, most common value) we will just remove those rows
+The number of missing values in the data was extremely low, so instead of applying any imputation (e.g., mean, most common value) we will just remove those rows.

 ```python